adrianyau/Final-Capstone-Project/README.md

        - Responsible for planning, decision-making, and mentorship
      - 5: Executive
        - Significant responsibility and influence within the organization
-       - Involved in organizational strategy, leadership,and vision
+       - Involved in organizational strategy, leadership, and vision

    - Job Involvement:
      - 1: Low